-This illustrates the vital role that technology plays in a positive employee experience and is definitely an investment worth making to enhance communication, engagement and job satisfaction.
+This illustrates the vital role that technology plays in a positive employee experience, and that accessible HR and payroll solutions are definitely an investment worth making to enhance communication, engagement and job satisfaction.

 “We communicate to our employees through the monthly newsletters sent via bulk email, pulse surveys, automated messages via the HR database, MS Teams chat function, the HR portal and the benefits portal, all of which have the capability for push notifications to obtain real-time feedback from colleagues.
 Using these channels of communication, in addition to annual events, team meetings, focus groups, one-to-one meetings and committees, demonstrates to employees that their opinion matters,” comments Funke Sadare, HR director at Global University Systems.

 Zoë Morris adds: “Technology can be your greatest ally when your budget won’t stretch any further, especially when it comes to improving employee experience.
 One of the main things we are seeing in employees now, especially in the younger generations, is a desire to grow.
 Providing online training and development helps them develop their skills and confidence within their trade; and by facilitating professional growth, you demonstrate your interest in individual progression as an employer, something employees value more than ever.”